Version

 6.1.
 Customer generally authorises Famly to appoint Sub-Processors in accordance with this Clause 6.
 The Customer acknowledges that Famly uses subcontractors that act as Sub-Processors on behalf of the Customer (“Sub-Processor”).

 6.2.
-The Customer agrees that the following Sub-Processors are authorised for the purpose of the Processing of the Customer Data under this DPA, giving affirmative consent thereto:
+The Customer agrees that the Sub-Processors listed in Appendix B are authorised for the purpose of the Processing of the Customer Data under this DPA, giving affirmative consent thereto.

 6.4.
 The Customer accepts that an exchange of a Sub-Processor may be required in cases where the reason for the change is outside of Famly’s reasonable control (so-called emergency replacement).
 Famly will notify the Customer of such change.
 If the Customer reasonably objects to the use of this Sub-Processor, the Customer may exercise its right to terminate the Agreement as described in the clause above.